Georgian Airways: History

 The airline Airzena was established in September 1993.
 Initially, Airzena operated charter flights to the United Arab Emirates, Italy, China, Egypt, India, and Syria, as well as a regularly scheduled flight to Vienna.
 The company managed to achieve recognition and retain its share in the aviation market during the economically and politically complicated period of the 1990s.

-In 1999 Airzena became the flag carrier of Georgia.
+In 1999, Airzena became the flag carrier of Georgia.
 In August 2004, the company changed its name to Georgian Airways.
 During the first half of the 2000s, the airline's management decided to modernise the fleet, and leased two Boeing 737-500s from Hapag-Lloyd.
 This was the first case of a Georgian airline operating up-to-date Western equipment.

 Russian sanctions

 Following what Russia perceived as anti-Russian protests in June 2019, it banned all flights to and from Georgia starting 8 July 2019.
 Georgian Airways flights to Moscow-Vnukovo have since been operated by Aircompany Armenia via Yerevan.
-The ban was revoked by Russian president Vladimir Putin on 10 May 2023 starting 15 May and Georgian Airways announced it would then resume flights to Moscow from 20 May, with the first flight arriving in Vnukovo on that day.
+The ban was revoked by Russian president Vladimir Putin on 10 May 2023, and starting 15 May, Georgian Airways announced it would then resume flights to Moscow from 20 May, with the first flight arriving in Vnukovo on that day.
 In response, Ukrainian president Volodymyr Zelensky imposed sanctions against the airline on 1 July.